Current History Graduate Students

 I received my BA in History (2006) and my MA in Modern European History (2009) from the University of North Carolina, Wilmington.
 I am currently a fourth year doctoral candidate, with Heather Streets-Salter as my advisor.
 My areas of study include: Modern Europe, Modern Britain, and Imperialism.
 My dissertation examines the role of British Parliament in the process of detention during Kenya’s State of Emergency, 1952-60.
 I am specifically interested in how Parliament handled allegations of abuse from the numerous detention camps and villages that handled an estimated one million detainees.

-Sarah is a first-year M.A. student working with Dr. Raymond Sun.
+Sarah is a second-year M.A. student working with Dr. Raymond Sun.
 Her research fields include Modern Germany, Modern Europe, memory and world history.
 She received her B.A. in history with a minor in political science from California State University Stanislaus in Turlock, California in 2012.
 Her current research focuses on the memorialization of a set of smaller concentration camps developed under the Nazi regime beginning in 1933 called the Emslandlager (camps in the Emsland region located in north-western Germany).
 She is specifically interested in the process of memorialization in this region and how it compares to larger memorialization projects in Germany before and after unification.

 Dong Jo Shin